frozenbanana97/capuchin_geoanalysis/README.md

 # Roadmap

-* Centroid to centroid, scan by scan distance in temporal order - done but needs refining
 * Timestamp of scan in mastercsv
 * Area overlap between scans
 * show 25% of group leading the movememnt
 * Home range
 * Automated map creation by day
 * Create working .exe
-* Add how to use .gitignore